-Proposition 3 In region B:
+In region B:

-- (i) for every pair (φ, σ) there is a positive-profit equilibrium, where only one bank (say bank 1) funds the efficient project with certainty by offering the contract c\\ = (x, r\\), where r\\ ∈ (x, yS], and there is a subregion where the only efficient equilibrium features positive profits; - (ii) there are also zero-profit equilibria with rationing, where more than one bank is active and each offers a loan contract at a positive-profit rate with a probability less than one.
+- (i) for every pair (φ, σ) there is a positive-profit equilibrium, where only one bank (say bank 1) funds the efficient project with certainty by offering the contract $c^{} = (x, r^{})$, where $r^{} \in (x, y_S]$, and there is a subregion where the only efficient equilibrium features positive profits; - (ii) there are also zero-profit equilibria with rationing, where more than one bank is active and each offers a loan contract at a positive-profit rate with a probability less than one.

-The first type of equilibrium described in this proposition is one where a single bank posts loan offers and charges a positive-profit rate, possibly as high as the monopoly rate $r^M = y_S$ .
+The first type of equilibrium described in this proposition is one where a single bank posts loan offers and charges a positive-profit rate, possibly so high as to extract the entire revenue from the investment, namely the monopoly rate $r^M = vs$.
 This single lender is immune from other banks' undercutting, as in Parlour and Rajan (2001).
 In our setting, this is because an undercutter is itself exposed to the danger of opportunistic behavior by the borrower, who could accept his offer either together with that of the incumbent or with that of another bank.
-Indeed, the contract $c^{}$ offered in this equilibrium features the largest rate among the contracts that are immune to opportunistic lending by junior banks and that cannot be profitably undercut by another contract itself immune to opportunistic lending.
-This equilibrium outcome is supported by an entrepreneur's strategy that always assigns seniority to the single active bank.
+Indeed, the contract c^{} offered in this equilibrium features the largest rate among the contracts that are immune to opportunistic lending by junior banks and that cannot be profitably undercut by another contract itself immune to opportunistic lending.
+This equilibrium outcome is supported by an entrepreneur's strategy that always assigns seniority to the single active lender.
+This result is less unrealistic than it may appear: the single lender may in fact be a loan syndicate where several banks join forces to overcome their limited lending capacity due to, for instance, regulatory capital requirements.

-The second type of equilibrium is novel, and has the realistic feature that several banks post loan offers.
+The second type of equilibrium has the realistic feature that several banks post loan offers, unlike in Parlour and Rajan (2001).
 However, since each bank lends with a probability less than one, the entrepreneur may fail to obtain any loan.
-In this rationing equilibrium, the entrepreneur applies to all active banks, hoping to obtain loans from at least two of them, and banks accept his applications randomly, so that in equilibrium he may receive no, one or two loans.
-An active bank earns positive profits if the entrepreneur is granted a single loan, and makes losses if he turns out to get two loans and default in the bad state.
+In this rationing equilibrium, the entrepreneur applies to all active banks, hoping to obtain loans from at least two of them, and banks accept his applications randomly, so that in equilibrium he may receive no loan, one loan or two loans.
+An active bank earns positive profits if the entrepreneur is granted a single loan, and makes losses if he gets two loans and defaults in the bad state.
 Therefore, each bank's expected profit is decreasing in the number of loans offered by competitors.
-The fraction of accepted loan applications is such that each bank just breaks even.
+The fraction of accepted loan applications is such that each bank just breaks even.12